Pantagrueliste/Amanuensis/README.md

+Amanuensis, *noun*. /əˌmænjuˈensɪs/.
+1. a person who writes down your words when you cannot write.
+2. an assistant, especially one who writes or types for somebody.
+Early 17th cent.: Latin, from (servus) a manu ‘(slave) at hand(writing), secretary’ + -ensis ‘belonging to’.

 # Amanuensis: A human-supervised normalization tool for early modern abbreviated texts

 Amanuensis is a fairly robust Python application, tailored specifically for researchers and users in the Digital Humanities.
 It is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more digestible format.
 This preparation is crucial for further digital analysis and manipulation.
 With Amanuensis, you can make your text data more accessible and easier to work with.